Announcement: The Disability Rights Center is now

-A heartfelt thank-you to everyone who came out and supported DRC at our 14th Annual Dinner.
+A heartfelt thank-you to everyone who came out and supported DRM at our 14th Annual Dinner.

 The turnout was fantastic and we had a wonderful evening honoring this year's award recipients and listening to the inspirational words of our keynote speaker, Sally Conway, Civil Rights Division, Department of Justice.
 The following individuals / businesses were also honored for